Smart grids by country: China

-Within Australia the adoption of smart grids is hindered by a lack of service level obligations on electricity distribution businesses to connect distributed generation devices in a timely fashion.

-Europe

-Initiatives by the European Union
+European Union

 Development of smart grid technologies is part of the European Technology Platform (ETP) initiative and is called the SmartGrids Technology platform.
 The SmartGrids European Technology Platform for Electricity Networks of the Future began its work in 2005.
-Its aim is to formulate and promote a vision for the development of European electricity networks looking towards 2020 and beyond.

-The concept of smart grids in Europe

-The concept of smart grids as now starting to be deployed was developed in 2006 by the European Technology Platform for Smart Grids.
+Its aim is to formulate and promote a vision for the development of European electricity networks towards 2020 and beyond.
+The concept of smart grids in Europe as now starting to be deployed was developed in 2006 by the European Technology Platform for Smart Grids.
 Such concept concerns an electricity network that can intelligently integrate the actions of all users connected to it - generators, consumers and those that do both - in order to efficiently deliver sustainable, economic and secure electricity supplies.
 European Technology Platform identifies that smart grid employs innovative products and services together with intelligent monitoring, control, communication, and self-healing technologies in order to: